Eliakim-ellie/Globalweb/README.md

-is a website i was trying to generate for a chrch
+niis a website i was trying to generate for a church